Louis III, Duc d'Anjou1

 Thibaut II (V), Rey de Navarre was the son of Thibaut I (IV), Rey de Navarre and Marguerite de Bourbon.1 He married Isabelle de France, daughter of Louis IX, Roi de France and Marguerite de Provence, in 1258.
 He died in 1270.2

-He succeeded to the title of Comte Thibaut V de Champagne in 1253.1 He succeeded to the title of Rey Thibaut II de Navarre in 1253.2
+He succeeded as the Comte Thibaut V de Champagne in 1253.1 He succeeded as the Rey Thibaut II de Navarre in 1253.2

 Citations